 New Photoshop Tricks and Features to Try this 2020Donna Marie Padua

-Every year, we get a big updates in all the CC apps and Photoshop is no exception.
+Every year, we get big updates in all the CC apps and Photoshop is no exception.
 Adobe drops quarterly updates, but the MAX one is always the biggest.
 Photoshop saw a lot of versions from Photoshop (version), then Photoshop CS (Creative Suite), then Photoshop (Extended and Standard), to Photoshop CC (Creative Cloud), to Photoshop CC (year).
-Still we have the spin-offs namely Photoshop LE, Photoshop Elements, Photoshop Lightroom, Photoshop Mobile, Photoshop Lightroom Mobile and the other siblings.
+Still, we have the spin-offs namely Photoshop LE, Photoshop Elements, Photoshop Lightroom, Photoshop Mobile, Photoshop Lightroom Mobile, and the other siblings.
 This year, it’s just called Photoshop 2020, not Photoshop CC 2020.